Timothy Leary: Legal troubles

 Leary's bail was set at $5 million.
 The judge at his remand hearing said, "If he is allowed to travel freely, he will speak publicly and spread his ideas".
 Facing 95 years in prison, Leary hired criminal defense attorney Bruce Margolin.
 Leary mostly directed his own defense strategy, which proved unsuccessful: the jury convicted him after deliberating for less than two hours.
 Leary received five years for his prison escape, added to his original 10-year sentence.
-In 1973, he was sent to Folsom Prison in California, and put in solitary confinement.
+In 1973, he was sent to Folsom Prison in California and put in solitary confinement.
 While in Folsom, he was placed in a cell next to Charles Manson's.
-They could not see each other, but they could talk together.
+They could not see each other, but they could talk.
 In their discussions, Manson found it difficult to understand why Leary had given people LSD without trying to control them.
 At one point, Manson said to Leary, "They took you off the streets so that I could continue with your work."

 Leary became an FBI informant to shorten his prison sentence and entered the witness protection program upon his release in 1976.
-He claimed that he feigned cooperation with the FBI investigation of Weathermen by providing information that they already had or that was of little consequence.
+He claimed that he feigned cooperation with the FBI investigation of the Weathermen by providing information they already had or that was of little consequence.
 The FBI gave him the code name "Charlie Thrush".
 In a 1974 news conference, Allen Ginsberg, Ram Dass, and Leary's 25-year-old son Jack denounced Leary, calling him a "cop informant", "liar", and "paranoid schizophrenic".
 No prosecutions stemmed from his FBI reporting.
 In 1999, a letter from 22 "Friends of Timothy Leary" sought to soften impressions of the FBI episode.
-It was signed by authors such as Douglas Rushkoff, Ken Kesey, and Robert Anton Wilson.
+It was signed by authors such as Douglas Rushkoff, Ken Kesey. and Robert Anton Wilson.
 Susan Sarandon, Genesis P-Orridge and Leary's goddaughter Winona Ryder also signed.
 The letter said that Leary had smuggled a message to the Weather Underground informing it "that he was considering making a deal with the FBI" and he then "waited for their approval".
 The reported reply was, "We understand."
 The letter writers did not provide confirmation that the Weather Underground okayed his cooperation with the FBI.

-While in prison, Leary was sued by the parents of Vernon Powell Cox, who had jumped from a third-story window of a Berkeley apartment while under the influence of LSD.
-Cox had taken the drug after attending a lecture by Leary promoting LSD use.
-Leary was unable to be present due to his incarceration, and unable to arrange for legal representation; a default judgment was entered against him in the amount of $100,000.
+While in prison, Leary was sued by the parents of Vernon Powell Cox, who had jumped from a third-story window of a Berkeley apartment while under the influence of LSD, after attending a lecture by Leary promoting LSD use.
+Leary could not appear due to his incarceration, and could not arrange for legal representation; a default judgment was entered against him in the amount of $100,000.